Eyab0/CoffeeShopAPIs_EXALT/README.md

-# Coffee Shop APIs Project - EXALT Traning
+# Coffee Shop APIs Project - EXALT Training

 Backend service for a coffee shop that manages  the employees and customers and  allows them to take customer orders.